 Each child of an affected parent has a 50% chance of inheriting the mutation.

 Clinicians in many parts of the world now have access to genetic testing for diagnosis of Alport syndrome through commercial laboratories or laboratories associated with medical institutions.
 Such testing offers high rates of diagnostic accuracy, particularly for X-linked Alport syndrome, although testing is available for autosomal recessive and autosomal dominant forms of the disease, too.
 Insurance coverage for genetic testing varies widely so patients are encouraged to seek the help of certified genetic counselors to determine their eligibility.
+You can learn more about genetic test results by watching our Q&A with Dr. James Simon, Dr. Anjay Rastogi, and renal geneticist, Mary-Beth Roberts.

 Why have genetic testing?

 In most cases, genetic testing can confirm a diagnosis of Alport syndrome.
 Genetic testing is the only way to diagnose a female with no symptoms yet a family history of X-Linked Alport syndrome.
 It may also be useful when results of a skin, saliva or kidney biopsy are not conclusive.
 Genetic testing is also used to clarify inheritance patterns of the disease.
 This is important for not only assessing the current and future health of others in the family, but can clarify potential living kidney donors within an immediate family, if the need arises.
+In the video below, Mary-Beth Roberts, MS, CGC, explains what families can learn from genetic test results.

 Genetic Counseling for Patients